Adele Jeunette has been a resident of Littleton for 24 years, the same amount of time she's been driving to see lights in the area.

 Recommended Amount of Time: 1.5-2 hours

-We used to love going to this ranch-turned-arboretum for the holidays.
-It was a pretty long walk around to see all the lights, but the sheer amount of lights, coupled with the stunning barn & silo made it worthwhile.
-There was alos the old farmhouse you could wander through while warming up.
+We love going to this ranch-turned-arboretum for the holidays.
+It is a pretty long walk around to see all the lights, but the sheer amount of lights, coupled with the stunning barn & silo make it worthwhile.

 If You Want More: Holiday Lights at the City and County Building of Denver